Stipend & Incentives for Rural Practice

 First-year physician assistant students studying in an accredited Tennessee program with a hub-rotation system (where students are based in one area for their whole rotation cycle).

-Rural practices sites are focused on primary care, including behavioral health care, which means that this incentive is aimed at practitioners of family medicine, pediatrics, obstetrics/gynecology and those with a concentration in psychiatric care.
+Rural and undeserved practices sites are focused on primary care, including behavioral health care, which means that this incentive is aimed at practitioners of family medicine, pediatrics, obstetrics/gynecology and those with a concentration in psychiatric care.

 An incentive recipient is eligible to receive a maximum of $17,500 for two years of rural practice, plus approved rural rotation expenses.
 Those interested must complete the online application form below.
 They must be approved by the TRP Stipend Review Committee before the process begins.
 The incentive will be paid in increments, based on the recipient’s fulfillment of each successive step below:

-The recipient must complete a rural rotation.
+The recipient must complete a rural/underserved rotation.
 This step allows the recipient to see what rural or urban underserved practice requires and what living in a rural community is like.
-Upon completion of their rotation the recipient will decide whether or not to pursue a rural practice.
+Upon completion of their rotation the recipient will decide whether or not to pursue a rural or underserved practice.
 If they choose not to practice in a rural or urban underserved area, their obligation ends after step 2.

 Step 1 requires: